kimsappi/laundry_reservation_flask/README.md

 # About
 Simple Python Flask + SQLite laundry reservation web app.
-Has no front-end dependencies (no CSS/JS framework, not even jQuery).
+Has no front-end dependencies (no CSS/JS frameworks/libraries).

+There is a demo available on [Heroku](http://kimsappi-laundry-demo.herokuapp.com/).
+All data is reset after 30 minutes of inactivity on the demo.

 # Instructions
 ## Running the server